Skip to content

 Prerequisites

-• psql must be installed and available in your environment.
+• psql must be installed and available in your environment (or use the Docker container with everything you need).

-• You will need a Scarf API access token.
-You can generate an API Token from the settings in your Scarf Dashboard account.
+• Your Scarf API token.
+You can find your API Token from your user settings page.

 Settings